 Sossusvlei Namibia is one of the most extraordinary places I have ever been.
 It is like being on another planet.
 Sand dunes for as far as the eye can see.
 The colours are extraordinary at any time of the day and out of control amazing at sunrise and sunset.
 It is a slightly odd and remote location.
 There isn’t really a town – there are just various hotels dotted around.
 Expect to eat in your hotel each evening as it is the easiest option and the roads are best avoided at night.
-Here’s my Namibia Travel Guide to Sossusvlei:
+If you’re planning to tour Namibia don’t miss Sossusvlei:

 I stayed at two different accommodations when I was in Sossusvlei.
 Both were absolutely lovely in different ways and I would highly recommend them.

-Exploring the dunes is my number one Namibia Travel Guide key activity when staying in Sossusvlei – as is doing some safari drives as there is a lot of wildlife.
+Exploring the dunes is my number one Tour Namibia Travel Guide activity when staying in Sossusvlei – as is doing some safari drives as there is a lot of wildlife.
 Most people do these activities through their hotels.
 The hotels offer everything from dune buggies to sunrise and sunset game drives.
-The sunset game drives of course include a wonderful sun downer drink – always a highlight!
+The sunset game drives, of course, include a wonderful sundowner drink – always a highlight!
 And they don’t involve getting up early!

 I did get up early one morning in order to go 4 wheel driving across the dunes.
 I would highly recommend some sand based adventure activities.
 The sunrise start time meant cooler weather and great light for photos.
 It was actually worth getting up that early!

-There are some quite unique animals in Namibia like the Oryx and they are very photogenic so it is well worth while going on at least one game drive.
-Personally, I go on as many game drives as possible as every drive is different but it depends what you like.
+There are some quite unique animals in Namibia like the Oryx and they are very photogenic so it is well worthwhile going on at least one game drive.
+Personally, I go on as many game drives as possible as every drive is different but it depends on what you like.

 Perhaps the highlight of the trip to Sossusvlei for me was climbing up the Big Daddy Dune.
 It was hard going – and I don’t recommend wearing light sneakers as mine kept filling with sand and I had to stop and empty them!
 However, getting to the top was fantastic!
 And the view! wow wow wow!